-A marmalade is a sweet & tart fruit spread made from shredded pieces of fruit & fruit peelings suspended in a jelly.
+Marmalade is a sweet & tart fruit spread made from shredded pieces of fruit & fruit peelings suspended in jelly.
 Typically, they are made with citrus, like orange & lemon, but they also are made from more exotic fruits like pineapple, mango, kumquat, or even prickly pear.
 They have a consistency like jams & are generally cooked quickly to the gelling point.

 Marmalade is a jam that includes the peel of the fruit.
 Because of this, it can only be made with citrus, & traditionally is made with Seville oranges.
 It’s got a bit of a bitter edge thanks to that peel, making for a slightly more sophisticated flavor.
 (Although that never stopped Paddington Bear from craving his marmalade sandwiches.)
 Citrus peel also has a lot of pectin in it, so marmalades tend to set much more firmly than other fruit preserves.

-Fruit butter is made from fruit pulp, sugar and spices, but contains no pectin, and no actual butter.
-Fruit butters generally have the same consistency as a thick applesauce.
+Fruit butter is made from fruit pulp, sugar, and spices, but contains no pectin, and no actual butter.
+Fruit butters generally have the same consistency as thick applesauce.

 Fruit butters are smoothly pureed fruit spreads.
-They do not contain any dairy product or dairy butter.
-The term "butter" refers to their smooth, uniform finely pureed texture.
-Cooked for a long time over low heat, the water is boiled off to produce a think texture & concentrated flavor.
+They do not contain any dairy products nor dairy butter.
+The term "butter" refers to its smooth, uniform finely pureed texture.
+Cooked for a long time over low heat, the water is boiled off to produce a thick texture & concentrated flavor.
 Sugar & spices are added.

 Perhaps the most famous apple butter is Belgium’s beloved Sirop de Liège, a thick, refined, almost syrup-like substance made by reducing apples, pears, & dates.
 It is often eaten with cheese, on toast, in a meatball dish called boulets à la liégeoise, and, of course, on waffles.